 Staying Current on Hot Topics in Disclosure

 It is also important to monitor topics that have begun to gain significant traction, such as disclosing quantitative DEI factors by job type or career, discussing pay equity studies and addressing turnover.
-This information may become more commonplace next year; companies can prepare now by gathering this information and presenting it to the full board or a board committee so they can be apprised of these metrics and understand the year-over-year changes and reasons for it.
+This information may become more commonplace next year.
+Companies can prepare now by gathering this information and presenting it to the full board or a board committee so they can be apprised of these metrics and understand the year-over-year changes and reasons for it.

 In addition to these key themes, there are other sector or company-specific issues that may be relevant to include as well.
 Looking to industry peer practices can help ensure company disclosures are aligned with the market on issues and metrics.

 Put simply, investors, proxy advisors and employees want to see more detailed and quantitative human capital management disclosures.
-When addressing these topics, companies consider the following:
+When addressing these topics, companies should consider the following:

 - Provide detail that demonstrates the depth of your HCM strategy to best meet stakeholder expectations.

-- Include information on leadership responsibility, relevant programs, established publicly disclosed goals and targets (including employee engagement scores, pay equity and diversity), as well recognitions and metrics.
+- Include information on leadership responsibility, relevant programs, established publicly disclosed goals and targets (including employee engagement scores, pay equity and diversity), as well as recognitions and metrics.

 - For calendar year-end companies, begin thinking about revisions to your 2023 HCM disclosure now rather than waiting until the end of 2022 or the start of 2023.